chakryaros/Django-webapp/README.md

 # Django-webapp

 We create web application in Python using Django framework.
-The purpose of this project to allow users to book the ticket for airpline and hotel of their choose.
+The purpose of this project to allow users to book the ticket for flight and hotel of their choices.

 		Chakrya Ros